|

 Like Westinghouse WGen9500DF Pulsar G12KBN is an ideal machine for emergency situations, this generator not only offers higher wattages but also provides a dual fuel option, a huge fuel tank, and a control panel.

-I ordered this for my brother who is currently living In Cape Hatteras, well the packaging was outstanding, I didn’t find a single scratch on the body.
+I ordered this for my brother who is currently living In the Cape Hatteras, well the packaging was outstanding, I didn’t find a single scratch on the body.
 The box includes a battery, mobility kit, propane hose, spark plug, some tools, and user manuals.

 PulsaeG12KBN condition after unboxing